 In the book of Titus, Paul instructs Titus about what to teach the older men of the church.
-He goes on to tell us that the older men are to then teach the younger men and the older women of the church.
-Then, based on what they learned from the older men, the older women are commanded to teach the younger women.
-So, what is it that women are supposed to teach and learn from one another?
-To love their husbands, love their children, and take care of their homes.
+He tells us that the older men are to then teach the younger men and the older women of the church.
+Based on what they learned from the older men, the older women are then commanded to teach the younger women to love their husbands, love their children, and take care of their homes.
 Is that even relevant in our society today?
-Please join us for this intriguing workshop as we discover the timeless truths from God’s Word about our biblical role as women.
-Learn how to practically apply these truths in your own life and begin restoring biblical balance and unity in the home.
+Please join us as we discover the timeless truths from God’s Word about our biblical role as women.
+Learn how to practically apply these truths in your own life and in the lives of the young women you disciple, and begin restoring biblical balance and unity in the home.

 The Proverbs 31 Woman – Is She Relevant For Today?

 In the book of Proverbs, we are clearly instructed in the ways of wisdom, and warned about the consequences of foolishness.
 The book culminates with a teaching about the wise and worthy Proverbs 31 woman.
 Some have argued that she is too idealistic, unrealistic, or just plain annoying to read about.
 Is this model of biblical womanhood even relevant for today?
 Please join us as we discover the timeless truths from God’s Word about our biblical responsibilities as women.
 Learn how to practically apply these truths in your own life and in the lives of the young women you disciple, and help begin restoring the life-changing principles of biblical womanhood.